When looking at a sample call script, it is important to look at how to respond to the objections that you will consistently face.

 We already use somebody for that.

-You may be thinking that that makes sense but it still does not help with how to respond to the objection.
-The answer to what exactly to do is you can either reply with a response in your that redirects to one of your qualifying questions.
+You may be thinking that that makes sense, but it still does not help with how to respond to the objection.
+The answer to what exactly to do is you can either reply with a response that redirects to one of your qualifying questions.
 Here is an example:

 Oh, I understand.
 And I want you to know that we are actually not trying to sell you anything at this point as we don’t even know if you would fit with what we do (optional).
 How often do you experience errors in your invoices?

 Or you can respond by asking questions about what they are using today:

 Oh I understand.
 Who are you guys using if you don’t mind me asking?
 How is that going?
 What do you like about them?
 What don’t you like?